 During this timeframe, they sleep a lot.
 All they do is merely eat and sleep.
 So, you have ample time to work with him or her when asleep.
 The second reason is that they can quickly curl as they did in the womb during the first ten days.
 Thus, you get excellent poses with a flexible curly baby.
 That way, you won’t have to force any pose, which is uncomfortable enough to make them cry.

 For more information, check our post - When Should Newborn Pictures Be Taken?

 Step #3: Keep the Baby and Parents Comfortable

 That goes back to the question, “why do babies cry so much during a photo-shoot?”
 With that in mind, you can solve the issues around the crying.
-Feed the baby before the session, make sure the room is warm enough for the baby and in between, have a quick diaper change in case the baby is wet.
+Feed the baby before the session, make sure the room is warm enough for the baby, and in between, have a quick diaper change in case the baby is wet.
 Your priority is having a happy, comfortable baby to bring out excellent natural photos.

 You might ask, “what about the parent, how do I make them comfortable?”
 Do that by being welcoming, serving them a drink, and having a warm conversation with them.
 You can also include them in calming the baby.
 After all, it’s not surprising that the baby responds more to a parent.
-A calm, relaxed parent results to a quiet baby too.
+A calm, relaxed parent results in a quiet baby too.